 When signing up, the app collects information about your height, weight, age, and specific goals to provide a personalized plan based on your needs.

-The food and exercise diary is free to use, but the app also offers a premium subscription starting at $4.17 per month for access to body composition tracking, macro counting, and custom diet plans and recipes.
+The food and exercise diary is free to use, but the app also offers a premium subscription starting at $4.17 per month (billed annually) for access to body composition tracking, macro counting, and custom diet plans and recipes.

 - simple, visually appealing user interface